-This security policy describes how Crypto-C ME meets the relevant Level 1 and Level 3 security requirements of FIPS 140-2, and how to securely operate Crypto-C ME in a FIPS 140-2-compliant manner.
+This security policy describes how Crypto-C ME meets the Level 2 security requirements of FIPS 140-2 for roles, services and authentication, the Level 3 security requirements of FIPS 140-2 for design assurance, and the Level 1 security requirements of FIPS 140-2 for all other aspects.
+It also describes how to securely operate Crypto-C ME in a FIPS 140-2-compliant manner.